Bryce-Davidson/Data-Structures/README.md

 ### Resources on Big-O Notation

-Both time complexity and space complexity use big-o notation.
+Both time complexity and space complexity use Big-O notation.

 These are the **best** resources I have compiled for learning about Big-O notation.